(m) The Weeping Wall Rock Climbing

 Weather station 1.8 miles from here

-Mountain Project's determination of some of the classic, most popular, highest rated routes for The Weeping Wall:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for (m) The Weeping Wall:

 Surprise 5.8 5b 16 VI- 15 HVS 4c